postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 ## Enabling team discovery

-When you enable team discovery, users who have a verified email address for your company or organization can join pre-existing teams within your organization.
+When you enable team discovery, users who have a verified email address with your company's domain can request to join pre-existing teams within your organization.
 This encourages collaboration and eases the onboarding process for your team members.

 * Free users: Next to your avatar, select the menu to the right of **Upgrade**, then select **Manage Team**.
 * Paid users: Next to your avatar, select **Team**, then select **Manage Team**.

-On your Team Settings page, select **Team discovery**, then select the toggle to turn team discovery on.
+On your Team Settings page, select **Team discovery** on the left, then select the toggle to turn team discovery on.

 [![Enable team discovery](https://assets.postman.com/postman-docs/team-discovery-enable-v9.7.jpg)](https://assets.postman.com/postman-docs/team-discovery-enable-v9.7.jpg)